 Education and qualifications:

-MBA in Strategy, Programme and Project Management
+MBA in Strategy, Programme and Project Management, Gdańsk University of Technology, Gdańsk, Poland

-PhD in Electronic and Telecommunications Engineering
+PhD in Electronic and Telecommunications Engineering, Università Politecnica delle Marche, Ancona, Italy

 What inspired you to become an engineer or pointed you towards an engineering career?

 I feel myself to be a doer – I like doing things, making commitments and even taking risks to achieve concrete results.
-I very much thank my parents for supporting me, expecially during the initial and most difficult period of my study.
+I very much thank my parents for supporting me, especially during the initial and most difficult period of my study.
 They always believed in me and I am now proud of my engineering education.

 Please describe your role or position within your workplace.

-I am working as a Project Engineering Manager (PEM); this role requires managerial skills and engineering background knowledge.
+I work as a Project Engineering Manager (PEM); this role requires managerial skills and engineering background knowledge.
 I am accountable for project outputs in terms of time and costs and I am responsible for gathering teams of people (including subcontractors or partners abroad in international consortiums) to accomplish tasks.
 Team members normally work with me for the full duration of the project, which has an average length of three to five years.

 Can you describe a typical working day?